HISTORY OF OKLAHOMA SHAKESPEARE IN THE PARK

 June 2023 saw final touches put to the renovations, and the re-opening of the theatre once again with a resoundingly successful production of Much Ado About Nothing (directed by Kathryn McGill), now featuring body mics (for the first time in 39 years) and amplified speakers!
 Audience reaction was overwhelmingly positive as we continued our season with Shakespeare in Love (directed by Tyler Woods), and closed the summer with Romeo & Juliet (directed by Alissa Branch).
 The fall season premiered a brand-new play by Liz Duffy Adams, Born with Teeth (directed by Shawn Churchman), and we closed the season with Jane Austen’s Christmas Cracker (directed by Dillon Rasberry).

-Oklahoma Shakespeare is currently planning its 40th anniversary season, which will include productions of The Winter’s Tale, Twelfth Night, Cat on a Hot Tin Roof, Hamlet, Cabaret, and Jane Austen’s Christmas Cracker.
+Oklahoma Shakespeare is currently producing its 40th anniversary season, including productions of Twelfth Night, A Midsummer Night’s Dream, Macbeth, Hamlet, and Jane Austen’s Christmas Cracker.

 Today, OSP is firmly established as one of Oklahoma’s cultural treasures, entertaining and enlightening thousands of Oklahomans year-around.